Significance-based Estimation-of-Distribution Algorithms: Run Time Results for and

-Analogous to the proof of Theorem~\ref{thm:leadingOnes}, let $X \sim \mathrm{Bin}\big(k, (1 + d'/\sqrt{\ell})\tau_i\big)$ denote a random variable that is stochastically dominated by the real process of saving~$1$s at position~$i$.
-We bound the probability of not detecting a significance of~$1$s after~$k$ iterations, i.e.,
+Analogous to the proof of Theorem~\ref{thm:leadingOnes}, we now consider the probability to detect a significance of~$1$s in~$H_i$ within~$k$ iterations.
+To this end, let $X \sim \mathrm{Bin}\big(k, (1 + d'/\sqrt{\ell})\tau_i\big)$ and note that~$X$ is stochastically dominated by the process of saving~$1$s at position~$i$.
+We bound the probability to not detect a significance of~$1$s as follows: